 Think about a behavior you were able to conquer in the past.
-What helped you change it?
+What helped you with the change?
 Was it a particular thought you had, a change in behavior or a boundary you set for yourself?
 Whatever it was see if you can apply the concept and tools to the current situation.

 If you were able to conquer smoking, what helped you get through those difficult moments?
 What helped you with the cravings?